rikulo/ripple/README.md

 ##Potential Enhancement

 * Support subscribeBlob() better.
-Currently, messages sent to subscriber will be all cached in the memory.
+Currently, messages will be held in the memory before sending to subscribers.
 It could be an issue if the message is huge.